Using Self-Directed IRAs (SDIRA) to Tap into Alternative Investments

 Understanding the Fees Associated with SDIRAs

-While all retirement accounts, including traditional IRAs and 401ks, come with associated fees—often embedded within management fees and returns—self-directed IRAs (SDIRAs) show these fees more transparently to investors.
+While all retirement accounts, including traditional IRAs and 401ks, come with associated fees—often embedded within management fees and returns—self-directed IRAs (SDIRAs) show these fees more transparently to investors on their websites and share them during the customer onboarding process..
 These fees vary depending on the custodian you choose and the complexity of your investments.
 Understanding the types of fees associated with SDIRAs can help you plan accordingly and avoid any surprises.
 Two of the most common:

 1. Setup Fees